Roadmap 2026

 A lot of Discord users can probably relate to joining loads of communities just to use their emojis and stickers globally.
 Fluxer would instead let you save emoji and sticker packs created by others directly to your account, if you prefer.

-Platforms such as Matrix do have E2EE, but the complexity of the protocol and its client implementations often seems to distract them from what people actually want:
+Platforms like Matrix do offer E2EE, but the complexity of the protocol and its client implementations often comes at the expense of what people actually want.

-What many actually want is not privacy maximalism but a reliable, feature-complete, non-E2EE Discord alternative: fast clients, good search, profiles/statuses/custom emoji, straightforward roles and permissions, solid voice/video, and practical moderation tools that work.
+What most people want isn't privacy maximalism, but a reliable, feature-complete, non-E2EE Discord alternative: fast clients, good search, profiles and statuses, custom emoji, straightforward roles and permissions, solid voice and video, and practical moderation tools that work.

 #9: Creator monetisation

 From a platform operator's perspective, this is the ideal model: charge a small, transparent fee on each transaction (for example, 5–10%) and stay competitive with alternatives like Patreon.
 Patreon has been moving towards Discord-style community features, while Discord has experimented with Patreon-style monetisation, but those efforts have been uneven (and in Discord's case, still limited in availability and focus).
-The opportunity for Fluxer is to be the trusted, integrated Discord + Patreon experience, with the communication quality as the core differentiator.
+This would be a great revenue stream to still be able to focus on the app and not need to rely on Plutonium as much!

-This approach also clarifies where the value comes from.
-Fluxer wouldn't need to invent the content people pay for – creators already do that.
+Focusing on this for the Fluxer.app instance would also provide reassurance to users where the value comes from.
+Fluxer wouldn't need to invent the content people pay for since creators already do that.
 Fluxer "just" needs to provide the best real-time communication platform (text, voice, and video) and the creator tools that make audience-building and community management easier.
+That means the free tier could be subsidised to a larger extent.

 If you'd like to use Fluxer as an integrated Discord + Patreon solution, and you already have a large audience you'd be willing to bring over, get in touch.
 We're looking for early partners to test creator monetisation features, and we can offer a lower platform fee for partners.
 Email partners@fluxer.app.